Gorillaman: Manga

 Written and illustrated by Harold Sakuishi, Gorillaman was serialized in Kodansha's seinen manga magazine Weekly Young Magazine from 1988 to 1993.
 Kodansha collected its chapters in nineteen tankōbon volumes, released from April 6, 1989, to October 6, 1993.

 For the magazine's 40th anniversary, Sakuishi launched a two-chapter story in Weekly Young Magazine, under the title Gorillaman 40, on October 12 and 17, 2020; it was later serialized in the same magazine from March 28 to August 22, 2022.
 A spin-off manga, titled Gorillaman 40: Family Arc (ゴリラーマン40 ファミリー編, Gorirāman 40 Famirī-hen), was first published as a one-shot in Weekly Young Magazine on October 3, 2022, and was later serialized in the same magazine from December 25, 2023, to May 13, 2024.

 Kodansha collected the Gorillaman 40 chapters in three tankōbon volumes, released from April 6 to September 6, 2022; a fourth volume, including the first six chapters of Gorillaman 40: Family Arc, was released on April 5, 2024, and the fifth volume is set to be released in July of the same year.

 Original video animation

 The series was adapted into a two-episode original video animation (OVA) animated by J.C.Staff, released on June 25, 1992, and December 24, 1993.

+Video game

+A video game, titled The Gorilla Man, was released on April 28, 1993, for the Nintendo Famicom by Yonezawa PR21, a publishing label for Yonezawa Toys.
+The game is one of only a handful of titles to support Yonezawa's Partytap peripheral, a special controller that allows up to six players to play at once.

 Reception

 In 1990, alongside The Silent Service, Gorillaman won the 14th Kodansha Manga Award in the general category.
-As of 2022, it had sold about 12 million copies.
+By 2022, it had sold about 12 million copies.